 Waterfowl Lakes

-Even if you’re not staying at the campground, a public parking lot provides access to hiking trails around the lake and a classic Banff hike up to Chephren Lake.
-The hike is pretty mild up to the lake, so we’ve been debating carrying our inflatable paddle boards up in backpacks to Chephren Lake; I’ll update you if we make the trek.
+Even if you’re not staying at the campground, a public parking lot provides access to hiking trails around the lake, where you can enjoy a classic hike up to Chephren Lake.
+The hike is pretty mild up to the lake, so we’ve even debated carrying our inflatable paddle boards up in backpacks to Chephren Lake; I’ll update you if we make the trek.

 Lake Louise